christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - TODO explain impact of buffer sizes
 - TODO explain similarities with Raft Log Buffer
 - TODO if reasonable, list algos
+- TODO the buffer considerations must be made based on the RPO: The buffer timeout must be smaller than the RPO
+- TODO as the buffer holds data temporarily on a single node (leader), if the leader crashes, this data is lost (so it's not strong consistent)

 ### Partitioning using Multi-Raft Groups